Predicting Exporters with Machine Learning: Conclusions

 \section{Conclusions}

 This paper exploits statistical learning techniques to predict the ability of firms to export.
-After showing how financial accounts convey non-trivial information to separate exporters from non-exporters, we propose predictions as a tool that can be useful for targeting trade promotion programs, trade credit, and assessing firms' competitiveness.
+After showing how financial accounts convey non-trivial information to separate exporters from non-exporters, we propose predictions as a tool that can be useful for targeting trade promotion programs, trade credit, and assessing firms' trade potential.

 The central intuition is that exporters and non-exporters are statistically different in their financial structures since they have to sustain the sunk costs of gaining access to foreign markets, where regulations and consumer tastes differ.
-On this, we rely on the long-established literature that connects firm heterogeneity with self-selection into exporting.
+On this, we rely on established literature that relates firms' heterogeneity with self-selection into exporting activity.
 Thus, we train and test various algorithms on a dataset of French firm-level data from 2010-2018.
 Eventually, we find that the Bayesian Additive Regression Tree with Missingness In Attributes (BART-MIA) outperforms other models due to an efficient use of the non-random missing information on smaller firms reporting incomplete financial accounts.

-Moreover, prediction accuracy is rather high, up to $90\%$, and robust to changes in the definition of exporters and different training strategies.
+Notably, prediction accuracy is rather high, up to $90\%$, and robust to both changes in the definition of exporters and different training strategies.
 Interestingly enough, our framework allows handling cases of discontinuous exporters, as they show up as intermediate cases between permanent exporters and non-exporters.
-Eventually, the more firms export over the timeline, the more likely we correctly classify them as actual exporters.

-In the second part of our contribution, we discuss how export predictions can be used as scores to catch the sustainability of firms' internationalization strategies and their creditability.
-For example, imitating what a financial institution would professionally do, we order firms along exporting scores in different risk classes.
-Thus, we show back-of-the-envelope estimates of how much cash resources and capital a firm would need to climb those risk classes.
-In our case study, we show that a French non-exporter that has just half the exporting score needs up to $44\%$ more cash and $246\%$ more capital assets to reach full export status.
+Eventually, we discuss how export predictions can be used as scores to catch the sustainability of firms' internationalization strategies and their creditability.
+For example, imitating what a financial institution would professionally do, we order firms along \textit{risk categories}.
+Thus, we show back-of-the-envelope estimates of how much cash resources and capital a firm would need to climb risk classes and become fit for exporting.
+In our case study, we show that a median French non-exporter needs up to $44\%$ more cash and $246\%$ more capital to reach full export status.